Jonathan India Player Props: Reds vs. Giants

-On Monday, Jonathan India (.227 on-base percentage in past 10 games, 106 points below season-long percentage) and the Cincinnati Reds play the San Francisco Giants, whose starting pitcher will be Logan Webb.
+On Tuesday, Jonathan India (hitting .175 in his past 10 games) and the Cincinnati Reds face the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
 First pitch is at 7:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Brewers.
+In his most recent game he had a one-hit performance (1-for-4) against the Brewers.

 Jonathan India Game Info & Props vs. the Giants